Amlodipine (am-load-i-peen) Besilate

 - liver problems.

 Tell your doctor if you are pregnant or plan to become pregnant.
 This medicine may affect your developing baby if you take it during pregnancy.
 Your doctor can discuss with you the risks and benefits involved.

 Do not breast-feed if you are taking this medicine.
-It is not known if the active ingredient in Norvapine passes into breast milk or if your baby may be affected.
+The active ingredient in Norvapine passes into breast milk.
+Your baby may be affected.

 If you have not told your doctor about any of the above, tell him/her before you start taking Norvapine.

 Taking other medicines

 Tell your doctor or pharmacist if you are taking any other medicines, including:

 - all medicines, vitamins, herbal supplements or natural therapies you buy without a prescription from a pharmacy, supermarket, naturopath or health food shop.

 Some medicines may be affected by Norvapine or may affect how well it works.
 You may need different amounts of your medicines, or you may need to take different medicines.
 Your doctor will advise you.

 Tell your doctor or pharmacist if you are taking any of the following: